 - Morning:Try to wake up 20 minutes before your household to practice.
 If that’s not feasible –and we know how hard it can be –practice this while you’re in the shower or are making a cup of tea.
 Count to four as you breathe in and four as you breathe out.
 Repeat while you scan your body, focusing on how your toes and feet feel, moving up the legs, hips, back, shoulders, arms, neck, face, jaw and head.
 If you have a few extra minutes once you have scanned you whole body, begin counting your breaths; one count for each breath in and out.

 - During the day: The trick to being mindful during the day is remembering to practice while you are busy.
 Whether you’re buried deep in work, making lunch for the family or simply popping to the toilet, bring your mind into the present by asking yourself what you can see, smell, feel, taste or hear.

-- At night: When the kids are tucked in and you finally have some time to yourself, make sure you’re really spending it on yourself.
+- At night: When the kids are tucked up and you finally have some time to yourself, make sure you’re really spending it on yourself.
 The small act of taking pleasure in lighting a candle, getting comfy under a blanket, repeating your positive affirmations, or simply enjoying a few squares of chocolate, will bring you into the now.
-Try to spend your evening focused on the present and not worrying about tomorrow.
+Try to spend your evening in the now and not worrying about tomorrow.

 - Eat regularly: three balanced meals a day will help you to stay away from the (sometime unhealthy) snacks.

-- Eat a balanced diet: eating a mix of fiber, protein, ‘good’ fats and vegetables will help you maintain your energy levels throughout the day.
+- Eat a balanced diet: eating a mix of fibre, protein, ‘good’ fats and vegetables will help you maintain your energy levels throughout the day

 - Drink enough: water is great, but you can also enjoy herbal tea and diluted fruit juice to keep you on top of the recommended 8 glasses a day.